 #3 Start at the right time

-Lettuce is a cool-season crop, so you must consider the ambient temperature when starting them indoors or direct sowing outdoors.
+Lettuce is a cool-season crop, so you must consider the ambient temperature when starting them indoors or directly sowing outdoors.

 The ideal temperature to germinate a lettuce seed is below 75F (25C).
 If the temperature is higher, the seed will remain dormant.

-The recommendation for warm regions is to start seeds indoors in a climate-controlled space.
+The recommendation for warm regions, like central Texas, is to start seeds indoors in a climate-controlled space.

 Lettuce seeds are small and delicate, so it is crucial to use lightweight soil such as a seed-starting mix.
 Doing so ensures good soil drainage, preventing rot, and seed germ will be able to push through to come out.